 There are other practical considerations in choosing a male vs female Labradoodle puppy.
 Here are some experiences which are specific to female Labradoodles.

-If you opt to keep your female Labradoodle unspayed, you’ll need to prepare for her going into season every 6 months or so.
+If you opt to keep your female Labradoodle unspayed, you’ll need to consider how you are going to cope with her going into heat.
+Starting from around six to nine months she will go into season every 6 months or so.
 The hormonal changes which accompany her season might make her mood and behavior seem out of sorts for a while.
 Whilst some female dogs are efficient at keeping themselves clean during their season, you might also need to limit her access to furniture.
 And you’ll need to make sure she doesn’t have any access to intact male dogs, to prevent unwanted pregnancy.

 Female specific health problems